coffebar/neovim-project/README.md

   },
   -- Path to store history and sessions datapath = vim.fn.stdpath("data"), -- ~/.local/share/nvim/
+  -- Load the most recent session on startup if not in the project directory last_session_on_startup = true,

   -- Overwrite some of Session Manager options session_manager_opts = {